Jacobite Steam Train

 Is The Jacobite Steam Train Running in 2026?

 If you’re a fan of scenic railway journeys or perhaps a Harry Potter enthusiast, there is a very good chance that you have heard of the Jacobite Steam Train.
-It puffs its way from Fort William to Mallaig, offering passengers one of the most scenic rail journeys in the World.
+It puffs its way from Fort William to Mallaig, offering passengers one of the most scenic rail journeys in the world.

 Route of the Jacobite Steam Train

 The journey then continues to Glenfinnan, where the train pauses to allow passengers to admire the view and take photographs of the famous viaduct.
-The train then winds its way through picturesque villages, forests, and along the coastline, eventually arriving in the fishing port of Mallaig.
+The train then winds its way through pretty villages, forests, and along the coastline, eventually arriving in the fishing port of Mallaig.

 Journey’s end - Mallaig